muayKenny/muayKenny/README.md

 ### **🌟 Featured Projects**

-🪩 **Quantum Bloch Sphere Visualizer** 🚧 _In Development_
-_A WebGPU-powered Bloch Sphere visualizer styled as a disco ball, showcasing quantum gate transformations._

-- Conceptualized to teach and explore quantum states interactively.
-- Implements inputs for **6 quantum gate operations** to demonstrate their effects on superposition and state transformations.

-###

 🌄 **[WebGPU Topographic Map](https://github.com/muayKenny/webgpu-topo-map)**
 _A 2D/3D elevation renderer that processes and visualizes TIFF data in real time._